glitznerf/glitznerf.github.io/index.md

 <p>&nbsp;</p>

-## Talks
+## Presentations
-Presentations not including those of conference papers listed above:
+Not including those of conference papers listed above:
+- **Minimax Almost-Stable Matchings**, [JECCO 2026](https://jecco2026.gitlab.io): the 2nd UK Workshop for Junior Researchers in Economics and Computation (at _University of Oxford_), 2026.
+- **Designing Pairwise-Stable Seating Graph Arrangements**, [MATCH-UP 2026](https://matchup2026.crest.science/): the 8th International Workshop on Matching Under Preferences (at _New York University, Paris_), 2026.
+- **A Minimax Perspective on Almost-Stable Matchings**, [MATCH-UP 2026](https://matchup2026.crest.science/): the 8th International Workshop on Matching Under Preferences (at _New York University, Paris_), 2026.
 - **Non-Bipartite Matching Under Preference**, [JECCO 2025](https://jecco2025.gitlab.io): the 1st UK Workshop for Junior Researchers in Economics and Computation (at _University of Edinburgh_), 2025.
 - **The Tractability Frontier in Non-Bipartite Stable Matching**, CS+Econ Joint Workshop (at _University of Edinburgh_), 2025.
 - **_b_-matching with Preferences**, [SCM 2025](https://www.dcs.gla.ac.uk/~kitty/scm/): the Scottish Combinatorics Meeting (at _University of Glasgow_), 2025.